rantahar/introduction-to-mpi/_episodes/11-profiling.md

 scalasca -examine scorep_poisson_2_sum
 ~~~
 {: .source .language-bash}

 This will open the cubeGUI.
 If you are running the GUI on a cluster over a normal internet connection,
-it may feel slow and unresponsive.
+it may be slow and unresponsive.
 It's usually faster to copy the data folder (here `scorep_poisson_2_sum`)
 to your computer and run the GUI there.